Snackmonger/misc_tools/README.md

 Convert strings between various case systems, e.g. "snake_case", "PascalCase", "camelCase", "kebab-case" (modified from original by github.com/nficano)

+## Lexer

+A simple lexer to convert text into tokens.
+A simplified version of the lexer at https://github.com/lark-parser/lark/blob/master/lark/lexer.py with a few modifications.

 ## Numerus

 Convert between Indian and Roman numerals, e.g. 'MDCCCLVII' -> 1858